Broken Promises: Teachers Sue U.S. Over Student Loans That Weren't Forgiven

 He says they've made "all of these payments under the impression that they were on track, and now they're being turned away in droves."

 As happened with Debbie Baker, if a student loan borrower is in the wrong type of loan, or the wrong type of repayment plan, they can't qualify for loan forgiveness.
-The teachers union lawsuit alleges that the Department of Education "knows of—but completely disregards—repeated misrepresentations made by Title IV servicers to borrowers who are attempting to qualify ... resulting in unwarranted denials of loan forgiveness."
+The teachers union lawsuit alleges that the Department of Education "knows of — but completely disregards — repeated misrepresentations made by Title IV servicers to borrowers who are attempting to qualify ... resulting in unwarranted denials of loan forgiveness."

 In other words, people like Baker aren't given the right information or advice, and many end up in the wrong types of loans or repayment plans and get unfairly disqualified.
 Government reports and investigations have found similar problems with borrowers getting bad information.